DasNaCl/csc/esop/revs/rebuttal.md

 >  Don't you mean "*a* whole program"?
 And do you really mean *a* trace there?
 I'd expect all the traces of the program to have to satisfy π.

 We are thankful for identifying this typo.
+To be clear -- besides the typo -- notion we are using is the canonical definition for program behaviour, as taken from Compcert and other similar work.

 > Many languages have some kind of nondeterminism, e.g. to loosely specify the evaluation order.
 That too has to be taken into account in the notion of correctness, and a priori it's quite unclear how one could specify that a compiler for such a language prevents information flow leakage via the resolution of those nondeterministic choices.
 Again I see no mention of this in the paper.